-- For more information on the #MUSE2020 conference, please visit their website.
+For more information and to purchase festival tickets, please visit their website.